jsbisht/aws-developer-associate/database.md

 - The standby replica cannot be accesed directly unless a failure occurs.
 - Failover is highly available, not fault tolerant.
 - Standby replica is in the same region only (other AZ in the VPC).
-- Backups taken from standby (removes performance impacts).
+- Backups are taken from standby (removes performance impacts).
 - Standby replica will be used during AZ outage, primary failure, manual failover, instance type change, and software patching

 ---